 Dear Mr. Henshaw is a classic middle grades chapter book that kids love today just as much as they did two decades ago when it first came out and became that year's Newbery Medal winner.

 In the story, second-grader Leigh's favorite book is Ways to Amuse a Dog by Boyd Henshaw, so he writes to the author to let him know that he "licked" the book.
 This one letter becomes the first of many over the next few years, until the busy author suggests to Leigh that he keep a journal.
 Leigh wants to be a writer too, so follows Mr. Henshaw's advice, and the letters turn into a journal--with entries addressed to "Dear Mr. Pretend Henshaw", since Leigh feels better if he's writing to someone.

-Teachers: Besides just being a great read, this book is great to read aloud or have kids read when teaching letter writing.
+Teachers: Besides just being a great read that children has enjoyed for generations (including us as kids!), this book is great to read aloud or have kids read when teaching letter writing.
 It could even be a fun prelude to a writing project where kids write their own favorite authors.
 (Hopefully some would even write back!)

 Reading Levels: Interest

 Level: Grade 3-6 / Lexile Measure: 910L / DRA Level: 40-44 / Guided Reading: Q

 Please note that if you purchase an item from Amazon, they give us a small referral fee.